 The construction of the new 7,780 sq. ft. pad site at Tri-City Mall was completed in 2022.
-As noted above, Wendy's, Subway, Pizza Hut and Telus have signed leases, and the Company anticipates the pad site to be fully leased by Q4 2023.
-As well, the Company is pleased to welcome Taco Bell to the mall.
+As noted above, Wendy's, Subway, Pizza Hut and Telus have signed leases, and the Company anticipates the pad site to be fully leased by 2024.
+As well, the Company is pleased to welcome Taco Bell to the mall with anticipated opening in December.

-In the quarter ended June 30, 2023, the Company continued to work with the tenants on dealing with the challenging economy ahead.
 The Company is committed to leasing the remaining space in Tri-City Mall and fully leasing the mall.